 Workshop Co-chairs

-- Mikoláš Janota, Czech Technical University in Prague
+- Mikoláš Janota (Czech Technical University in Prague, CZ)

 Program Committee